rusuly/MySqlCdc/README.md

     ulong bigintColumn = cellValue;
     ```

-- JSON columns have different format in MariaDB and MySQL:
+- JSON columns have different storage format in MariaDB and MySQL:

     ```csharp
     // MariaDB stores JSON as strings